Proposal Writing

 • The project title is eye-catching, located centrally

-• Use of 3 primary colors creates a professional look
+• Use of the three primary colors creates a professional look

 Source: Office Templates Online